eltons-academy/az-204/modules/containers-aca/README.md

 > Note the HTTPS - ACA provisions and applies a TLS cert along with the domain entry

-The ACA archiecture has many layers - your container is one replica running in one revision in one app in the container app environemnt.
+The ACA archiecture has many layers - your container is one replica running in one revision in one app in the container app environment.
 But there are simple commands for everyday management tasks.

 📋 Print the logs from your API container.